JetBrains/teamcity-documentation/topics/security-notes.md

 * It is advised to run TeamCity agents under an OS account with only a [necessary set of permissions](setting-up-and-running-additional-build-agents.md#Necessary+OS+and+environment+permissions) and use the [agent pools](configuring-agent-pools.md) feature to ensure that projects requiring a different set of access are not built on the same agents.
 <anchor name="view-build-config-settings"/>
 * Users with the "View build configuration settings" permission (by default, the Project Developer role) can view all the projects on the server.
 To restrict this, you can use the `teamcity.buildAuth.enableStrictMode=true` [internal property](configuring-teamcity-server-startup-properties.md#TeamCity+internal+properties).
+{product="tc"}
+* Users with the "View build configuration settings" permission (by default, the Project Developer role) can view all the projects on the server.
+{product="tcc"}
 * Users with the "Edit project" permission (the "Project Administrator" TeamCity role by default) in one project, by changing settings can retrieve artifacts and trigger builds from any build configuration they have only the view permission for ([TW-39209](https://youtrack.jetbrains.com/issue/TW-39209)).
 * Users with the "Change server settings" permission (the "System Administrator" TeamCity role by default): It is assumed that the users also have access to the computer on which the TeamCity server is running under the user account used to run the server process.
 Thus, the users can get full access to the machine under that OS user account: browse file system, change files, run arbitrary commands, and so on.
 * The TeamCity server computer administrators: have full access to TeamCity stored data and can affect TeamCity executed processes.
 Passwords that are necessary to authenticate in external systems (like VCS, issue trackers, and so on) are stored in a scrambled form in [TeamCity Data Directory](teamcity-data-directory.md) and can also be stored in the database.
 However, the values are only scrambled, which means they can be retrieved by any user who has access to the server file system or database.